jakesheiner/journal_app/README.md

 To run this project, you will need to set up environment variables.

-1. Create a `.xcconfig` file in the root directory of the project (or copy from the provided template).
+1. Create a `.xcconfig` file in the root directory of the project (or copy from the provided template). e.g. 'my_apikey.xcconfig'
-2. Add the following content to the `.xcconfig` file:
+3. Add the following content to the `.xcconfig` file:

   API_KEY = your_api_key_here